 The BBB has received 3 complaints in last 3 years and closed 2 complaints in last 12 months for CU Recovery.
 As of May 2015, the Consumer Financial Protection Bureau (CFPB) has closed a total of 14 complaints against CUR.
 Justia lists at least 7 cases of civil litigation involving CUR.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CU Recovery would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints